ucr-ula/ucr-ula/README.md

 - Software: CS 10A, 10B, 10C (formerly known as CS 10, 12, 14)
 - Algorithms: CS 111, 141
-- Embedded systems: CS 61
+- Computer systems: CS 61

 The UCR CS ULA program is managed by Prof. Jiasi Chen with help from Profs.
 Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.